How For The Parrots Came To Be

 I grew up in Ulladulla and have always had a love for animals.
 I have always known that my work would involve finding ways to improve the lives of animals.
 While originally planning to become a Veterinarian I ended up starting a Bachelor's of Animal Science at Charles Sturt University in 2015, discovering that there was a world of other options when it came to working with animals.
-I have been working as a dog trainer, mainly running Puppy Preschool classes, but recently starting further training programs.
+I have been working as a dog trainer since 2017, mainly running Puppy Preschool classes, but recently starting further training programs for adolescents and older.

 In 2016 I got my kelpie, Poppy who has been by my side in everything I do (including helping to hone my training skills).
 I have always had a love for birds, after completing an ornithology course in my degree I did a lot of research into the right bird for me and the best care I could give.
 This is when I got my little Pistachio.
 Six months later I brought home my second bird, cheeky Monkey.
 Finally in 2021, after running a collaboration with the Newcastle & Hunter Valley Bird Rescue, I adopted my spunky Sprout from them after many discussions and falling in love with the little guy.
 With that my flock is complete (at least until I can get a bigger car to travel with them all!) and I love working and living with each and every one of my animals.